bzxc/CSCI-680-homework/README.md

 A repair version for https://github.com/corenel/pytorch-adda

 Repair include:
-1. achieve a similar performance of domain adaptation from MNIST (Source) to USPS (target) around 97.63%
+1. Achieve a similar performance of domain adaptation from MNIST (Source) to USPS (target) around 97.63% by removing line #61 at ./dataset/usps.py
 2. Fix some outdated functions to make them compatible with PyTorch 1.x.

 ## Environment